 this SCSID continues to operate.

-If the requested SCS is accepted by the AP, the AP shall process subsequent incoming (M101)individually addressed MSDUs from the DS or WM that match the TCLAS elements and optional TCLAS Processing element classifier specified in the SCS Descriptor element.
+If the requested SCS is accepted by the AP and the SCS Descriptor element did not contain a TSPEC element in which the Direction subfield is set to either 0 (i.e., Uplink) or 1 (Direct Link), the AP shall process subsequent incoming (M101)individually addressed MSDUs from the DS or WM that match the TCLAS elements and optional TCLAS Processing element classifier specified in the SCS Descriptor element.

 A match of the classifier is defined as follows: